jamacio/magento-cloud-docker/README.md

 ---

-After running the build command, notice that a folder has been created: magento2
+After running the build command, notice that a folder has been created: magento

 ```
 make build